 Making the peach couscous

-One of the things you will want to do is make sure that you mix in the peaches last.
+One of the things you will want to do is make sure that you mix in the peaches last, and here’s the technique behind perfect assembly.
 Since they will be soft after baking they could start to break if mixed in at the beginning.
 It is easier to mix all of the other ingredients first.
 Then crumble the feta on top and mix that in, then mix in the peaches.
-You can even reserve a few to place on top just before serving.
-Then drizzle with the aged balsamic vinegar.Â

 -